-We have collected a list of various resources (not only about digital skills!) that may help you through quarantine times – free learning courses, supporting educators, elderly relatives, virtual tours, and much more – Check it out
+We have collected a list of various resources (not training but using digital skills) that may help you through quarantine times – free learning courses, supporting educators, elderly relatives, virtual tours, and much more – Check it out.

 Online Collaboration Skills Barometer: a free self-assessment test to help users evaluate their knowledge about online collaboration.
 Users can test their skills and knowledge in three areas: general knowledge about online collaboration tools, webinars, and mobile collaboration tools.
 Available in five languages: EN, DE, EE, LV, LT